 - UCSB Response Fund.
 To assist those in our campus community who have been impacted personally and/or economically by COVID-19, the UCSB Response Fund has been established.
 Gifts to the fund help the university address existing and emerging critical needs of our students, faculty and staff, including assistance for students’ continued education, operations that support our teaching mission and the platform to advance crucial research around COVID-19.
 Learn more about our philanthropic effort.

-- Additional Closures/Limited Hours.
-While the campus remains open, all units have curtailed their activities or limited their hours of operation.
-The following list is not comprehensive.
-Contact individual departments, units and organizations directly for their hours of operation and availability.
+- Closures/Limited Hours.
+While the campus remains open, many units have curtailed their activities or limited their hours of operation.
+Contact individual departments, units and organizations directly for their availability and hours of operation.

 The UC Office of the President is monitoring the situation as it unfolds in California and around the globe and is also providing regular updates.

 The campus community is being updated through Student Health Services as new information is learned about COVID-19.
-In addition, a coronavirus Q&A with campus health experts can be found on The Current, and the Office of International Students and Scholars is providing information as well.
+In addition, a variety of COVID-19-related research and news features can be found on The Current, and the Office of International Students and Scholars is providing information as well.